google-research/pynsy/README.md

 # it maps module_name->method_id->instr_id->Bytecode

 def abstraction(obj):
+  # returns a tupe of a Boolean (indicating whether the value should be ignored or not) and
-  # return a finite abstraction of the object
+  # a finite abstraction of the object if it is not ognored.

 def process_event(record):
   # process each event as they are being generated